 SAS and Trust doctors (PDF)

 They’re known as ‘the secret army of support’: the doctors who work alongside trainees

 and consultants, working resident on-call rotas, running clinics and plugging rota gaps.
 O&G magazine speaks to Laura Hipple, SAS and Trust Doctor Lead about the College’s work to improve the visibility of SAS and Trust doctors.

 Read the full magazine

-RCOG Fellows, Members, registered Trainees and Associates can read all of these articles and more in the full Spring 2017 O&G magazine as part of their membership benefits.
-You need to be signed into the site to access the magazine.
+RCOG Fellows, Members, Trainees and Associates can read all of these articles and more in the full O&G magazine as part of their membership benefits.
+Please sign into the site to access the link below.

 Highlights from the Summer 2018 issue

 Despite UK maternity service safety having improved dramatically in the last 30 years, there is still lots to be done.
 O&G magazine speaks to Michele Upton, Head of Maternity and Neonatal Transformation Programmes at NHS Improvement, and Matthew Jolly, National Clinical Director for Maternity and Women’s Health at NHS England, about the programmes in place to improve maternity safety.

 The development of the RCOG’s new headquarters in Union Street near London Bridge are well under way.
 Here’s the vision for our new home.

 When a survey revealed 75% of O&G trainees had thought about leaving the specialty training programme, it was time to take action.
 O&G magazine speaks to Jo Mountfield and Heidi Stelling about the steps being taken to support trainees.